donmik/buddypress-xprofile-custom-fields-type/readme.txt

 == Changelog ==

+= 1.2 =
+* Changed start year of birthdate to one year before now, for people who are not major.
+* Solved issue with buddypress searck links.
+* Solved issue with birthdate.

 = 1.1.1 =
 * Solved a bug with buddypress 1.5.7 when adding js file.
 * Solved a js error when adding a new field.